SundareshSankaran/r-runner/README.md

 2. R scripts (programs) through a file selector

 Variables created within the R script (also known as R environment variables) can also be written to an output SAS dataset for reference and reuse in downstream code.

+In this early version, you'll also be able to attach an input table (SAS dataset) to the custom step, which will be converted to an R data frame (via Python) for analysis in the R script.

 ### <mark> An important note for this early version </mark>
 This is the first release of R Runner and facilitates the basic task of executing R scripts within SAS Studio.
 We'll consider additional improvements in future.